myss/sync-git-from-svn/README.md

 sync-git-from-svn
 =================

-Perl script that git-adds files tracked by svn to git.
+Perl script that git-adds svn-tracked files to git.

 I use this script to hold all my svn checkouts needed for some project in one local git repository, and hold svn checkouts in sync (please inform me if git-svn can do this for multiple svn repositories).